Oakleigh Thorne: Personal life

 A "crack shot" in pigeon shooting, he won the international pigeon-shooting match for the Gun Club International Cup in England in July 1892, as one of three Americans out of 69 competitors.
-On February 26, 1889, he married Helen Seymour Stafford.
+On February 26, 1889, he married Helen Seymour Stafford (1866–1952).
 His marriage ceremony was described by the Times as "brilliant," taking place at Christ Church in St. Louis with many New Yorkers in attendance.
 Thorne's brother, Thomas Thorne, served as best man.
 The couple went on to have three daughters.
 In February 1909, he entertained for 24 friends at Delmonico's in New York, with professional vaudeville entertainment for the dinner.
 The Times reported that "it was said that [the event] was one of the most elaborate small affairs that had been given [at Delmonico's] this season."

-In 1916, Thorne ceased living at his home town at Park Avenue and 73 Street to live full-time in Millbrook, New York at his Thornedale estate with his family, which remained the family's principal place of residence as of 1950.
+In 1916, Thorne ceased living at his town home at Park Avenue and 73 Street to live full-time in Millbrook, New York, at his Thornedale estate with his family, which remained the family's principal place of residence as of 1950.
 A number of incidents at Thornedale reached the press, and in July 1916, Thorne was rushed from Thornedale to a hospital in Poughkeepsie to have an operation for appendicitis.
 With Thorne recovering from his operation at Thornedale, in early August 1916, two large barns on the Thornedale estate were burned, with the fires put out by the Millbrook Fire Department.
 When Mrs. Thorne received information that new fires were to be started, she hired a force of detectives to guard every building on the estate.
 In August 1919, Thorne had his ex-butler arrested on the charge of writing annoying letters to his daughter.
 Thornedale was robbed of silverware in July 1922 while the Thorne family slept, the second time it was robbed that year.
 On October 21, 1922, residents of Millbrook held a hunt ball at the Sunny Croft estate of Frederick Chesebrough, in honor of Thorne and his wife, with Thorne dubbed master of hounds.
 The event marked the official opening of the hunting season.

-Thorne died on May 23, 1948 in New York's Doctors Hospital at the age of 81.
+Thorne died on May 23, 1948, in New York's Doctors Hospital at the age of 81.
 His death was attributed to shock, after he broke his leg a week earlier at a fall at Thornedale.
 The funeral service was held on May 25 at Thornedale.
 He was survived by his wife Helen and two daughters; Mrs. Philip S. Chancellor and Mrs. Daryl Parshall.
 Helen Thorne died in California in November 1952.
 Thorne has a number of grandchildren and great-grandchildren, and his great-grandson Oakleigh Thorne was #1014 on Forbes' 2008 list of the world's billionaires.

+In honor of Helen Thorne, the Garden Club of America established in the 1950s the Mrs. Oakleigh Thorne Medal for outstanding work in garden landscaping, design, architecture, or art.
+She designed outstanding gardens, both civic and private, for the communities where she lived in New York state and, later, in California.